galaxyproject/training-material/topics/variant-analysis/tutorials/beaconise-1000hg/tutorial.md

 > CONTAINER ID   IMAGE           COMMAND                  CREATED      STATUS          PORTS                                           NAMES
 > 54aeff806042   mongo:3.6       "docker-entrypoint.s…"   6 weeks ago   Up 6 weeks   0.0.0.0:27017->27017/tcp, :::27017->27017/tcp   beacon_mongo-client_1
 > 38a8e4481963   mongo-express   "/sbin/tini -- /dock…"   6 weeks ago   Up 6 weeks   0.0.0.0:8081->8081/tcp, :::8081->8081/tcp       beacon_mongo-express_1
->
 > ```
-> 8. Test your docker to see if it is running by using *$docker exec*command
+> 8. Test your docker to see if it is running by using `$docker exec` command
+> ```bash
+> docker exec -it <mongo-client> bash #If the docker image for the Mongo was installed with a different name, Change the name in <mongo-client>
 > ```
-> docker exec -it mongo-client bash
-> ```
 > This will take you into the docker container.
-You can exit that by prising 'ctrl + d' from your keyboard.
+You can exit that by prising `ctrl + d` from your keyboard.
->
 > This will create an empty MongoDB server where we can add the beacon database or any additional databases.
 {: .hands_on}